 Any heated holding cabinet will keep food warm until you are ready to serve it.
 The most basic holding models will simply maintain a steady temperature, usually up to 190 degrees F. More complex models offer humidity and air velocity control, so they can protect food from drying out during holding, while others are equipped to serve as proofers for dough.

-Proofers and combination models will have a reservoir to hold water to produce humidity and most include individual controls for temperature and humidity.
-These levels will need to be monitored to ensure that food maintains quality and dough is kept in a moist-enough environment to promote the activity of the yeast.
+Proofers and combination models have reservoirs that hold water used to produce humidity, and most have individual controls for temperature and humidity.
+These levels need to be monitored to ensure that food maintains quality and dough is kept in a moist-enough environment to promote the activity of the yeast.

 Some cabinets also offer rethermalizing capability, which can bring pre-cooked and chilled foods back up to serving temperature.
 Cabinets are made up of modules that allow for heating, holding, and proofing.
 These modules are removable for easy cleaning and simple upgrading.
 When upgrading or going from a heated cabinet to a proofing one, you don't need to replace the cabinet, just the module.

 Cabinets come in roll-in and roll-thru types, which accept full pan racks or specialty racks to make it easier to hold foods warm in large quantities.
 Reach-in and pass-thru types are available with various slide options.
 Many have fixed slides designed to hold standard-sized sheet and steam pans.
 Some are available with adjustable, universal wire slides for holding a variety of sizes and styles of pans.
 Some may have extra depth, allowing for 16-inch pizza pans.